-Emma Davey - Narcissistic Abuse Expert and Counsellor
+Emma Davey - BACP Counsellor & Narcissistic Abuse Recovery Coach

 My name is Emma Davey.
 I am a qualified integrative counsellor and a recovery coach for victims that have suffered from Narcissistic Abuse.

 I offer online Counselling and Trauma Therapy using different methods and tools from:

 - Cognitive Behavioural Therapy

 - Gestalt Therapy